-Dallas Bankruptcy Fraud Attorneys
+Dallas Bankruptcy Fraud Defense Lawyers

 The bankruptcy process should ideally end with an individual or business discharging debts that have become unmanageable while creditors receive their equitable share of the debtor’s assets.
 However, in some cases, creditors may accuse a debtor of cheating the process by hiding assets, giving false statements, or engaging in other forms of bankruptcy fraud.
 Instead of a fresh financial start, the debtor may suddenly face the prospect of significant civil and criminal penalties under federal law.

 A Broden & Mickelsen, LLP, we know that going through a bankruptcy proceeding is challenging enough.
-To find yourself dealing with a fraud investigation, civil action, or criminal charges can make the situation seem overwhelming.
+To find yourself dealing with a fraud investigation, civil action, or nonviolent criminal charges can make the situation seem overwhelming.
 We’re here to help.
 With more than 60 years of combined criminal defense experience, including handling numerous trials and appeals in federal courts in Texas and many other states, we will know to protect your rights and fight for the best possible outcome for you.

 A federal bankruptcy fraud case can move quickly.
 It will be essential to get legal help as early as possible.
 Call or reach us online today to discuss your case with a Dallas bankruptcy fraud lawyer if you have been charged or face an investigation for bankruptcy fraud.
 Our initial consultations are free and confidential.